RanggaNf/APRESIASI/README.md

 # APRESIASI: AI-powered Traffic Prediction and Solution App

-## Project: APRESIASI (Application for Prediction and Resolution of Embattlements using Smart Intelligence)
+## Project: APRESIASI (Application for Prediction and Resolution of Traffic jam using Smart Intelligence)

 ### Team: